 How to make a fun counting Halloween sensory bin for your toddlers this Halloween.
-Print off my free Halloween counting cards for your kids to make it more fun.
+Print off my PDF Halloween counting cards for your kids to make it more fun.
 It’s always fun to learn with Holiday themed sensory bins.

 I have a Bachelor degree in elementary education and taught school for three years.
 I have loved putting together these learning activities for my boys.
 I know they will help prepare them for when they start school.
 You might also want to check out my other blog post Counting bears sensory table for more learning sensory bin ideas.

 Counting Halloween Sensory Bin

 I’m so excited to share this counting Halloween sensory bin with you.
 It’s a great way for your child to learn how to count as well as learning their fine motor skills.
 I love Holidays and it always makes learning fun when you can incorporate the Holiday into an activity.
 I hope your kids enjoy it as much as my boys did!

 It’s great if your child can count to 10, but that doesn’t necessarily mean they could bring you 10 bears if you asked them.
 The first step is learning to count from memory and then understanding the quantity that each number represents.
 It’s an important step in teaching your child to learn about numbers by having them physically move objects to count.
 Thats why this activity is so great.
 When they place the Halloween objects with each number they start to learn that 1:1 correspondence which means they start understanding that every object can only be counted once.
 This is a great activity for learning how to count.

 What you will need for this Halloween sensory bin

 Checklist of items you will need:

 Here is all the items you will need for this adorable Halloween sensory bin.

 - Bin or Ikea sensory table (link below)